While Northern Ireland exports have been increasing, they are still only a small proportion of all exports – there is definitely room to grow.

 If, after research, you decide Spain and/or Portugal are viable export markets for your business, you will need to spend time visiting suitable partners and customers.
 It is much easier to understand their needs, and how you can meet them, if you have face-to-face meetings.

 In Spain some organisations can be hierarchical and bureaucratic.
 This can slow down the decision making which can sometimes be frustrating.
 It is just the nature of doing business here.
 If you’ve invested time in building good relationships with customers and distributors managing these bureaucracies can be easier.

 Once you have established distribution networks or secured customers in the market make sure that you stay in touch and continue to provide them with ongoing support – don’t just assume that once the deal is done, orders will just start coming in.
 You need to stay proactive and engaged to ensure that your products are high on your partners’ list of priorities, and stay in tune with changing market conditions.

-If you would like to explore the Iberian market, Invest Northern Ireland has the expertise, experience and local knowledge to help you succeed.
+If you would like to explore the Spanish market, Invest Northern Ireland has the expertise, experience and local knowledge to help you succeed.
 Please contact your Client Manager or our Business Support Team on 0800 181 4422.